 (2) Certain commercial loans are individually assessed for impairment.
 We measure the credit impairment of a collateral-dependent loan based on the fair value of the collateral asset.
 The collateral often involves real estate properties that are illiquid due to market conditions.
 As a result, these loans are classified as a Level 3 fair value measurement within the fair value hierarchy.

-(3) During 2023 and 2022, we wrote down lease ROU assets and leasehold improvement assets associated with the exit of certain office space.
-During 2022, we also wrote-off certain capitalized software.
+(3) During 2024, we wrote down lease ROU assets associated with the exit of our previous U.S. headquarters.
+During 2023, we wrote down lease ROU assets and leasehold improvement assets associated with the exit of certain office space.